pitt-sci-cmpinf0010/Python-Part1/README.md

-# Info
+# Readme

-*ANY* TA for this class can help you with any problems, so you can go to any of the office hours.
+If you have questions about this week's lab ANY TA for this class can help you with any problems.

 ---